Ahaeflig/NHL-Inspector/ProcessBook/README.md

 </div>
 <br >

-At this point we have a layout that fits our needs and it was a good time for a first beautify:
+At this point we had a layout that fitted our needs and it was a good time for a first beautify:

 <br >
 <div align = 'center'>